You are here

 - Social and psychosocial resources and medical and complementary treatments may affect all of the above.

-Older people also face developmental challenges with emotional consequences such as retirement, loss of status, reduced physical and mental abilities, losses of family and friends, and the inevitability of death.
-Older people with mental health challenges inevitably face physical and social challenges and have a broad range of needs in order to pursue positive aging.
+Older people also face inevitable life challenges with emotional consequences such as disability, retirement, loss of status, reduced physical and mental abilities, losses of family and friends, and the inevitability of death.
+Older people with mental health challenges face these challenges with diminished resources and have to work harder to age well.

 - supports flexible and individualized care based on individuals’ unique needs, histories and other factors, and does not dictate “one-size-fits-all” treatment;

-- develops research that should be widely disseminated and vetted by consumers as well as researchers;
+- develops research that is widely disseminated and vetted by advocates and people in treatment as well as researchers;

 - develops research that appropriately represents all major cultural and linguistic groups so that group differences can be understood and addressed;

-- emphasizes safety and consumer recovery as the overarching goals; and
+- emphasizes safety and quality of life as the overarching goals; and

-- supports clinician and consumer-informed decision-making as the principal determinant of care
+- supports informed decision-making and positive aging as the principal determinants of care.

 - outreach services, including community education and training, prevention and early intervention efforts, and screening and early identification;